-This article demonstrates the theoretical and practical construction of microtonal scales for the intonation of North Indian ragas, using tools available with Bol Processor (BP3) + Csound.
+This article demonstrates the theoretical and practical construction of microtonal scales for the intonation of North Indian ragas, using tools available with the Bol Processor (BP3).

-It comes as a complement to pages Microtonality and Just intonation, a general framework and The Two-vina experiment.
-Nonetheless, its understanding does not require a preliminary study of these related pages.
+It is intended to complement the pages Microtonality and Just intonation, a general framework and The Two-vina experiment.
+However, its understanding does not require a prior study of these related pages.

-This exercise on raga intonation demonstrates the ability of BP3 to deal with sophisticated models of micro-intonation and support a fruitful creation of music embodied by these models.
+This raga intonation exercise demonstrates BP3's ability to handle sophisticated models of micro-intonation and to support the fruitful creation of music embodying these models.

 Theory versus practice

-To summarize the background, the framework for constructing “just-intonation” scales is a deciphering of the first six chapters of Nāṭyaśāstra, a Sanskrit treatise on music, dance and drama dating back to a period between 400 BCE and 200 CE.
-For convenience we call it “Bharata’s model” although there is no historical record of a single author bearing this name.
+To summarise the background, the framework for constructing 'just intonation' scales is a deciphering of the first six chapters of the Nāṭyaśāstra, a Sanskrit treatise on music, dance and drama dating from a period between 400 BC and 200 AD.
+For convenience, we call it "Bharata's Model", although there is no historical record of a single author by that name.

-Using exclusive information driven from the text and its description of the Two-vina experiment provides an infinite set of valid interpretations of the ancient theory as shown in A Mathematical Discussion of the Ancient Theory of Scales according to Natyashastra (Bel 1988a).
-Among these, the one advocated by many musicologists — influenced by western acoustics and scale theories — states that the frequency ratio of the harmonic major third would be 5/4.
-This is equivalent to fixing the frequency ratio of the syntonic comma to 81/80.
+Using exclusive information driven from the text and its description of the Two-vina experiment, an infinite number of valid interpretations of the ancient theory are possible, as shown in A Mathematical Discussion of the Ancient Theory of Scales according to Natyashastra (Bel 1988a).
+Among these, the one advocated by many musicologists — influenced by western acoustics and scale theories — is that the frequency ratio of the harmonic major third would be 5/4.
+This is equivalent to setting the frequency ratio of the syntonic comma at 81/80.

-Even though this interpretation yields a consistent model for just-intonation harmony — read Just intonation, a general framework — it would be far-fetched to stipulate that the same holds for raga intonation.
-Accurate assessment of raga performance using our Melodic Movement Analyzer (MMA) in the early 1980s revealed that melodic structures inferred from statistics (using selective tonagrams, read below) often differ significantly from scales predicted by the “just-intonation” interpretation of Bharata’s model.
-Part of the explanation may be the strong harmonic attraction effect of drones (tanpura) played in the background of performances of raga.
+Although this interpretation provides a consistent model for just intonation harmony - see Just intonation, a general framework — it would be a stretch to claim that the same applies to raga intonation.
+Accurate assessment of raga performance using our Melodic Movement Analyser (MMA) in the early 1980s revealed that melodic structures derived from statistics (using selective tonagrams, see below) often differ significantly from the scales predicted by the "just intonation" interpretation of Bharata's model.
+Part of the explanation may be the strong harmonic attraction of drones (tanpura) played in the background of raga performances.

 Strictly speaking the gramas belong to that aspect of nada (vibration) which is anahata ("unstruck").
 That means to say that the "grama" can never be heard as a musical scale [as we did on page Just intonation, a general framework].
 What can be heard as a musical scale is not the grama, but any of its murcchanas.

-As soon as electronic devices such as the Shruti Harmonium (1979) and the Melodic Movement Analyzer (1981) became available, the challenge of research on raga intonation was to reconcile two methodologies: a top-down approach checking hypothetical models against data, and a data-driven bottom-up approach.
+Once electronic devices such as the Shruti Harmonium (1979) and the Melodic Movement Analyser (1981) became available, the challenge for raga intonation research was to reconcile two methodologies: a top-down approach, testing hypothetical models against data, and a data-driven bottom-up approach.

-The “microscopic” observation of melodic lines (now rendered easy by software like Praat) confirmed the importance of note treatment (ornamentation, alankara) and time-driven dimensions of raga which are not taken into account by scale theories.
-For instance, long discussions have been held on the rendering of note “Ga” in raga Darbari Kanada (Bel & Bor 1984; van der Meer 2019) and typical treatment of notes in other ragas (e.g. Rao & Van der Meer 2009; 2010).
-The visual transcription of a phrase of raga Asha makes it evident:
+The "microscopic" observation of melodic lines (now easily rendered by software such as Praat) has confirmed the importance of note treatment (ornamentation, alankara) and temporal dimensions of raga that are not taken into account by scale theories.
+For example, the rendering of the note 'Ga' in raga Darbari Kanada (Bel & Bor 1984; van der Meer 2019) and the typical treatment of notes in other ragas (e.g. Rao & Van der Meer 2009; 2010) have been discussed at length.
+The visual transcription of a phrase from raga Asha illustrates this:

-In order to extract scale information from this melodic continuum, a statistical model was implemented to display the distribution of pitch across one octave.
+To extract scale information from this melodic continuum, a statistical model was implemented to show the distribution of pitch over an octave.
 The image shows the tonagram of a 2-minute sketch (chalana) of raga Sindhura taught by Pandit Dilip Chandra Vedi.

-The same melodic data was processed again after a filtering of 3 windows attempting to isolate “stable” parts of the line.
-The first window, typically 0.1 seconds, would eliminate irregular segments, the second one (0.4 s.) would discard segments outside a rectangle of 80 cents in height, and the third one was used for averaging.
-The outcome is a “skeleton” of the tonal scale displayed as a selective tonagram.
+The same melodic data was processed again after filtering through 3 windows that attempted to isolate 'stable' parts of the line.
+The first window, typically 0.1 seconds, would eliminate irregular segments, the second (0.4 seconds) would discard segments outside a rectangle of 80 cents height, and the third was used for averaging.
+The result is a "skeleton" of the tonal scale, displayed as a selective tonagram.

-These results often would not match scale metrics predicted by the “just-intonation” interpretation of Bharata’s model.
-Proceeding further in this data-driven approach, we produced the (non-selective) tonagrams of 30 ragas (again chalana-s) to compute a classification based on their tonal material.
-Dissimilarities between pairs of graphs (calculated with Kuiper’s algorithm) were approximated as distances, from which a 3-dimensional classical scaling was extracted:
+These results would often not match the scale metrics predicted by the 'just intonation' interpretation of Bharata's model.
+Continuing with this data-driven approach, we produced the (non-selective) tonagrams of 30 ragas (again, chalana-s) to compute a classification based on their tonal material.
+Dissimilarities between pairs of graphs (computed using

-This experiment suggests that contemporary North-Indian ragas are amenable to meaningful automatic classification on the sole basis of their (time-independent) intervalic content.
-This approach is analogous to techniques of human face recognition able to identify related images with the aid of limited sets of features.
+This experiment suggests that contemporary North-Indian ragas are amenable to meaningful automatic classification on the basis of their (time-independent) intervalic content alone.
+This approach is analogous to human face recognition techniques, which are able to identify related images from a limited set of features.

-This impressive classification has been obtained via statistical analyses of static representations of raga performance.
-This means that the same result would be achieved after playing the sound file in reverse direction, or even slicing it to segments reassembled in a random order… Music is a dynamic phenomenon that cannot be reduced to tonal “intervals”.
-Therefore, subsequent research in the representation of melodic lines of raga — once it could be efficiently processed by 100% digital computing — led to the concept of Music in Motion, i.e. synchronising graphs with sounds so that visuals reflect the music as it is being heard, arguably the only suitable “notation” for raga (Van der Meer & Rao 2010; Van der Meer 2020).
+This impressive classification has been obtained by statistical analysis of static representations of raga performance.
+This means that the same result would be obtained by playing the sound file in reverse, or even by slicing it into segments reassembled in a random order… Music is a dynamic phenomenon that cannot be reduced to tonal "intervals".
+Therefore, subsequent research into the representation of the melodic lines of raga — once it could be efficiently processed by 100% digital computing — led to the concept of Music in Motion, i.e. synchronising graphs with sounds so that the visuals reflect the music as it is being heard, arguably the only appropriate"notation" for raga (Van der Meer & Rao 2010; Van der Meer 2020).

-This graph model is probably a great achievement as an educational and documentary tool, indeed the environment I was dreaming of when designing the Melodic Movement Analyzer.
-However, promoting it as a theoretical model is the continuation of a western selective bias.
-To the amount of my knowledge, no Indian music master ever attempted to describe the intricacies of raga via hand-drawn melograms, although they could.
-The fascination of technology — and western ‘science’ at large — is not an indication of its relevance to ancient Indian concepts.
+This graph model is probably a great achievement as an educational and documentary tool, indeed the environment I dreamed of when designing the Melodic Movement Analyser.
+However, to promote it as a theoretical model is the continuation of a western selective bias.
+As far as I know, no Indian music master has ever attempted to describe the intricacies of raga using hand-drawn melograms, although they could.
+The fascination with technology — and western 'science' in general — is no indication of its relevance to ancient Indian concepts.

-Music is appreciated by ears; therefore, a theory of music should be evaluated on its ability to produce musical sounds via predictive model(s).
-Numbers, charts and graphics are mere tools for the interpretation and anticipation of sound phenomena.
-This approach is termed analysis by synthesis in Daniel Hirst’s book on speech prosody (Hirst, 2022, forthcoming, p.
+Music is judged by ears.
+Numbers, charts and graphs are merely tools for interpreting and predicting sound phenomena.
+Therefore, a theory of music should be judged by its ability to produce musical sounds via predictive model(s).
+This approach is called analysis by synthesis in Daniel Hirst's book on speech prosody.
+(Hirst, 2022, forthcoming, p.
 137):

 Analysis by synthesis involves trying to set up an explicit predictive model to account for the data which we wish to describe.
 A model, in this sense, is a system which can be used for analysis — that is deriving a (simple) abstract underlying representation from the (complicated) raw acoustic data.
 A model which can do this is explicit but it is not necessarily predictive and empirically testable.
 To meet these additional criteria, the model must also be reversible, that is it must be possible to use the model to synthesise observable data from the underlying representation.

-This is the raison d’être of the following investigation.
+This is the raison d'être for the following investigation.

 Microtonal framework

-The “flexible” model derived from the theoretical model of Natya Shastra (read The Two-vina experiment) discards the assertion of a precise frequency ratio for the harmonic major third classified as anuvadi (asonant) in ancient literature.
-This amounts to admitting that the syntonic comma (pramāņa ṣruti in Sanskrit) might take any value between 0 and 56.8 cents.
+The "flexible" model derived from the theoretical model of Natya Shastra (see The Two-vina experiment) rejects the claim of a precise frequency ratio for the harmonic major third classified in ancient literature as anuvadi (asonant).
+This amounts to admitting that the syntonic comma (pramāņa ṣruti in Sanskrit) could take any value between 0 and 56.8 cents.

-Let us look at graphic representations (by the Bol Processor) to illustrate these points.
+Let us look at some graphical representations (from the Bol Processor) to illustrate these points.

-The basic framework of musical scales, according to Indian musicology, is a set of 22 tonal positions in the octave named shruti-s in ancient texts.
-Below is the framework displayed by Bol Processor (microtonal scale “grama”) with a 81/80 syntonic comma.
-The names of positions “r1_”, “r2_” etc follow the constraints of lowercase initials and appending a underline character to distinguish octave numbers.
-Positions “r1” and “r2” are two options for locating komal Re (“Db” or “re bemol”) whereas “r3” and “r4” designate shuddha Re (“D” or “re”) etc.
+The basic framework of musical scales, according to Indian musicology, is a set of 22 tonal positions in the octave called shruti-s in ancient texts.
+Below is the framework displayed by the Bol Processor (microtonal scale "grama") with a 81/80 syntonic comma.
+The names of the positions "r1_", "r2_", etc. follow the constraints of lower case initials and the addition of an underscore to distinguish octave numbers.
+Positions "r1" and "r2" are two ways of locating komal Re ("Db" or "re bemol"), while "r3" and "r4" denote shuddha Re ("D" or "re"), etc.

-The 22 shruti-s can be listened to on page Just intonation, a general framework, keeping in mind (read above) that this is a framework and not a scale.
-No musician would ever attempt to play or sing these positions as “notes”!
+These 22 shruti-s can be heard on the page Just intonation, a general framework, bearing in mind (see above) that this is a framework and not a scale.
+No musician would ever attempt to play or sing these positions as "notes"!

-What happens if the value of the syntonic comma is modified?
+What happens if the value of the syntonic comma is changed?
 Below is the same framework with a comma of 0 cent.
-In this case, any “harmonic position” — one whose fraction contained a multiple of 5 — slides to its nearest Pythagorean neighbour (only multiples of 3 and 2).
-The result is a “Pythagorean tuning”.
-On top of the circle the remaining gap is a Pythagorean comma.
-Positions are slightly blurred because of mismatches linked with a very small interval (the schisma).
+In this case, any "harmonic position" — one whose fraction contains a multiple of 5 — moves to its nearest Pythagorean neighbour (only multiples of 3 and 2).
+The result is a "Pythagorean tuning".
+At the top of the circle, the remaining gap is a Pythagorean comma.
+The positions are slightly blurred because of the mismatches associated with a very small interval (the schisma).

-In this representation, “harmonic major thirds” of 351 cents would most likely sound “out of tune” because the 5/4 ratio yields 384 cents.
-In fact, “g2” and “g3” are both distant by a quartertone between Pythagorean “g1” (32/27) and Pythagorean “g4” (81/64).
-Nonetheless, the internal consistency of this framework (counting perfect fifths in blue) makes it still eligible for the construction of musical scales.
+In this representation, "harmonic major thirds" of 351 cents would most likely sound "out of tune" because the 5/4 ratio yields 384 cents.
+In fact, "g2" and "g3" are both distant by a quarter tone between Pythagorean "g1" (32/27) and Pythagorean "g4" (81/64).
+Nevertheless, the internal consistency of this framework (counting perfect fifths in blue) makes it suitable for constructing musical scales.

-Between these limits of 0 and 56.8 cents, the graphic representation of scales and their internal tonal structure remain unchanged if we keep in mind that the size of major-third intervals is decided by the syntonic comma.
+Between these limits of 0 and 56.8 cents, the graphic representation of the scales and their internal tonal structure remain unchanged, bearing in mind that the size of the major-third intervals is determined by the syntonic comma.

 Construction of scale types

-The model extracted from Bharata’s Natya Shastra is not an evident reference for prescribing raga intonation because this musical genre started its existence a few centuries later.
+The model taken from Bharata's Natya Shastra is not an obvious reference for prescribing raga intonation, as this musical genre came into existence a few centuries later.

 Bose was convinced (1960 p.
-211) that the scale named Kaishika Madhyama is equivalent to a “just-intonation” seven-grade scale of western musicology.
-In other words, he took for granted that the 5/4 frequency ratio (harmonic major third) should be equivalent to the 7-shruti interval, but this statement had no influence on the rest of his analysis.
+211) that the scale called Kaishika Madhyama was equivalent to a "just-intonation" seven-degree scale of western musicology.
+In other words, he took it for granted that the 5/4 frequency ratio (harmonic major third) should be equivalent to the 7-shruti interval, but this statement had no influence on the rest of his analysis.

 Arnold (1982 p.
-17) immediately used integer ratios to design intervals with the fixed syntonic comma (81/80), but as suggested above this has no impact on his model with respect to its structural description.
-He insisted on setting up a “geometrical model” rather than a speculative description based on numbers as many authors (e.g. Alain Daniélou) had attempted it.
-The most innovative aspect of Arnold’s study has been the use a circular sliding model to illustrate the matchings of intervals in transposition processes (murcchana-s) — read page The Two-vina experiment.
+17) immediately used integer ratios to construct intervals with the fixed syntonic comma (81/80), but, as suggested above, this does not affect his model in terms of its structural description.
+He insisted on setting up a "geometric model" rather than a speculative description based on numbers, as many authors (e.g. Alain Daniélou) had attempted.
+The most innovative aspect of Arnold's study was the use of a circular sliding model to illustrate the matching of intervals in transposition processes (murcchana-s) - see page The Two-vina experiment.

-Indeed it would be more convenient to keep expressing all intervals in numbers of shruti-s in compliance with the ancient Indian theory, but a machine needs metrical data to draw graphics of scales.
-For this reason we show graphs using a 81/80 syntonic comma, keeping in mind the option of modifying this value at a later stage.
+In reality, it would be more convenient to continue to express all intervals in numbers of shruti-s, in accordance with the ancient Indian theory, but a machine needs metric data to draw graphics of scales.
+For this reason, we show graphs with a syntonic comma of 81/80, keeping in mind the possibility of changing this value at will.

-The 22-shruti framework offers the possibility of constructing 211 = 2048 chromatic scales, among which only 12 are “optimally consonant”, i.e. containing only one wolf major fifth (smaller by 1 syntonic comma = 22 cents).
+The 22-shruti framework offers the possibility of constructing 211 = 2048 chromatic scales, of which only 12 are "optimally consonant", i.e. contain only one wolf fifth (smaller by 1 syntonic comma = 22 cents).

 Bharata used the Sa-grama to expose his thought experiment (The Two vinas) aimed at determining the sizes of shruti-s.
-Then he introduced two additional notes: kakali Nishada (komal Ni or “Bflat”) and antara Gandhara (shuddh Ga or “E”) to get a nine-grade scale from which “optimally consonant” chromatic scales could be derived from modal transpositions (murcchana).
-The process of building these 12 chromatic scales, namely “Ma01″, “Ma02″… “Sa01″, “Sa20″ etc. is explained on page Just intonation, a general framework.
+He then introduced two additional notes: kakali Nishada (komal Ni or "Bflat") and antara Gandhara (shuddh Ga or "E") to obtain a nine-degree scale from which "optimally consonant" chromatic scales could be derived from modal transpositions (murcchana).
+The process of constructing these 12 chromatic scales, which we named "Ma01", "Ma02"… "Sa01", "Sa20", etc., is explained on the page Just intonation, a general framework.

-Selecting notes in each chromatic scale yields 5 to 7-note melodic types.
-In the Natya Shastra these melodic types were named jāti.
-These may be seen as ancestors of ragas even though their lineages and structures are only speculated (read on).
-The term thāṭ (pronounce ‘taat’) translated as “mode” or “parent scale” — has later been adopted, each thāṭ being called by the name of a raga (see Wikipedia).
-Details of the process, terminology and surveys of subsequent musicological literature will be found in publications by Bose and other scholars.
+The selection of notes in each chromatic scale produces 5 to 7 note melodic types.
+In the Natya Shastra these melodic types are called jāti.
+These can be seen as the ancestors of ragas, although their lineages and structures are only speculative (read on).
+The term thāṭ (pronounced 'taat') — translated as 'mode' or 'parent scale' — was later adopted, each thāṭ being called by the name of a raga (see Wikipedia).
+Details of the process, terminology and surveys of subsequent musicological literature can be found in publications by Bose and other scholars.

 The construction of the basic scale types is explained by Arnold (1982 p.
 37-38).
-The starting point is the chromatic Ma-grama in its basic position — namely “Sa_murcchana” in the “-cs.12_scales” Csound resource file.
-This scale can be visualized, using Arnold’s sliding model, by placing the S note of the inner wheel on the S of the outer crown :
+The starting point is the chromatic Ma-grama in its basic position — namely "Sa_murcchana" in the "-to.12_scales" tonality resource file.
+This scale can be visualised, using Arnold's sliding model, by placing the S note of the inner wheel on the S of the outer crown :

 This yields the following intervals:

-“Optimal consonance” is illustrated by two features: 1) there is only one wolf fifth (red line) in the scale (between D and G), and 2) every note is connected with another one by a perfect fifth (blue line).
-This consonance is of prior importance to Indian musicians.
-Consonant intervals are casually placed in melodic phrases to enhance the “flavor” of their notes, and no wolf fifth should exist in the scale.
+"Optimal consonance" is illustrated by two features: (1) there is only one wolf fifth (red line) in the scale — between D and G —, and (2) each note is connected to another note by a perfect fifth (blue line).
+This consonance is of paramount importance to Indian musicians.
+Consonant intervals are casually placed in melodic phrases to enhance the "flavour" of their notes, and there should be no wolf fifth in the scale.

-Note that the Ma-grama chromatic scale has all its notes in their lower enharmonic position.
+Note that the Ma-grama chromatic scale has all its notes in their lower enharmonic positions.

-The Ma-grama chromatic scale has been renamed “Sa_murcchana” in this occurrence because ‘S’ of the moving wheel is facing ‘S’ of the fixed crown.
-The names of notes have been (in a single click) converted to the Indian convention.
-Note that key numbers also have been (automatically) fixed to match exclusively labeled notes.
-In this way, the upper “sa” is assigned key 72 instead of 83 in the “Ma01″ scale showed on page Just intonation, a general framework.
-The tonal content of this “Sa_murchana” is exposed on this table:
+The Ma-grama chromatic scale has been renamed "Sa_murcchana" here, because 'S' of the moving wheel is opposite the 'S' of the fixed crown.
+The note names have been converted (with a single click) to the Indian convention.
+Note that the key numbers have also been (automatically) fixed to match only the labelled notes.
+In this way, the upper "sa" is assigned key 72 instead of 83 in the "Ma01" scale shown on the Just intonation, a general framework page.
+The tonal content of this "Sa_murchana" is shown in this table:

-Selecting only “unaltered” notes in “Sa_murcchana” — sa, re, gak, ma, pa, dha, nik — yields the “kaphi1″ scale type named after raga Kaphi (pronounced ‘kafi’).
-This may be associated to a D-mode (Dorian) in western musicology.
+Selecting only "unaltered" notes in "Sa_murcchana" — sa, re, gak, ma, pa, dha, nik — results in the "kaphi1" scale type named after the raga Kaphi (pronounced 'kafi').
+This can be associated with a D-mode (Dorian) in western musicology.

-This scale type is stored under the name “kaphi1″ because there will be one more version of the Kaphi scale type.
+This scale type is saved under the name "kaphi1" because there will be another version of the Kaphi scale type.

-In “Sa_murcchana” the selection of notes can differ in two ways:
+In the "Sa_murcchana" the selection of notes can be done in two different ways:

-• Select antara Gandhara (namely “ga”) in replacement of the scale’s Gandhara (namely “gak”), thereby raising it by 2 shruti-s.
-This yields a vikrit (modified) scale type, namely “khamaj1″ associated with raga Khamaj.
+- Select antara Gandhara (namely "ga") in place of the scale's Gandhara (namely "gak"), thereby raising it by 2 shruti-s.
+This will result in a vikrit (modified) scale type, namely "khamaj1", associated with raga Khamaj.

-• Select both antara Gandhara and kakali Nishada (namely “ni” in replacement of “nik” raised by 2 shruti-s) which creates the “bilaval1″ scale type associated with raga Bilaval.
+- Select both antara Gandhara and kakali Nishada (namely "ni" in place of "nik" raised by 2 shruti-s) which creates the "bilaval1" scale type associated with raga Bilaval.

-This “bilaval1″ scale type is one among three versions of Bilaval created by the murcchana procedure.
-Although it matches the scale of white keys on a western keyboard instrument, it is not the common “just intonation” diatonic scale because of a wolf fifth between “sa” and “pa”.
+This "bilaval1" scale type is one of three versions of the Bilaval created by the murcchana process.
+Although it corresponds to the scale of the white keys on a keyboard instrument, it is not the usual "just intonation" diatonic scale, because of a wolf fifth between "sa" and "pa".

-An alternate Bilaval scale type named “bilaval3″ (extracted from “Ni1_murcchana”, see below) does match Giozeffo Zarlino’s “natural” scale — read Just intonation: a general framework.
-This should not be confused with Zarlino’s meantone temperament discussed on page Microtonality.
+An alternative Bilaval scale type called "bilaval3" (extracted from the "Ni1_murcchana", see below) corresponds to Giozeffo Zarlino's "natural" scale — see Just intonation: a general framework.
+This is not to be confused with Zarlino's meantone temperament discussed on the Microtonality page.

-A fourth option: raising “nik” to “ni” and keeping “gak”, would produce a scale type in which “ni” does not have any consonant relation with another note of the scale.
+A fourth option: raising "nik" to "ni" and keeping "gak", would produce a scale type in which "ni" has no consonant relationship with any other note in the scale.
 This option is therefore discarded from the model.

-Every murcchana of the Ma-grama chromatic scale produces at least three scale types by selecting unaltered notes, antara Gandhara or both antara Gandhara and kakali Nishada.
+Each murcchana of the Ma-grama chromatic scale produces at least three types of scale by selecting unaltered notes, antara Gandhara or both antara Gandhara and kakali Nishada.

-Practically, to create for instance “Ni1_murcchana”, open the “Sa_murcchana” page and enter “nik” (i.e. N3) as the note to be placed on “sa”.
+For example, to create the "Ni1_murcchana", open the "Sa_murcchana" page and enter "nik" (i.e. N3) as the note to be placed on "sa".

-Raga scale types are stored in the “-cs.raga” Csound resource file.
-Images are available in a single click and scale structures are compared on the main page.
+Raga scale types are stored in the "-to.raga" tonality resource file.
+Images are available with a single click and scale structures are compared on the main page.

 The entire process is summarized in the following table (Arnold 1982 p.
 38):